ineersa/mcp-mysql-server/README.md

 # MCP SQL Server

-I've tried to integrate popular MCP servers for MySQL to Jetbrains AI Assistant, and all of them failed, so I decided to create simple demo to test it.
+I've tried to integrate popular MCP servers for MySQL to Jetbrains AI Assistant, and all of them failed, so I decided to create a simple demo to test it.

 **WARNING** this is not production ready, mostly it's a demo of how to use [Symfony MCP SDK](https://github.com/symfony/mcp-sdk) to create your own [MCP server](https://modelcontextprotocol.io/overview) using.